grhuynh/msgen/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^
 If you provide at least some required information via the command line arguments when interacting with the Microsoft Genomics service, you will need to update your command invocation.
-All arguments are now provided either in the short format like ``-k`` or in the long format like ``--subscription-key``.
+All arguments are now provided either in the short format like ``-k`` or in the long format like ``--access-key``.
 Note that arguments in the long format start with a double dash and that underscores between words are replaced with dashes.
 Below is a table listing some of the submit arguments to illustrate this difference between msgen 0.6.* and
 0.7.0.